TIBCOSoftware/snappydata/docs/howto/use_transactions_isolation_levels.md

 SnappyData supports transaction isolation levels when using JDBC or ODBC connections.
 The default transaction level in SnappyData is set to NONE, which ensures that other transactions are prevented from modifying rows when the current transaction is running an operation on the same rows.

 SnappyData also supports `READ_COMMITTED` and `REPEATABLE_READ` transaction isolation levels.
-A detailed description of transactions semantics in SnappyData can be found in the [Using Transactions](../programming_guide/using_transactions.md) section.
+A detailed description of the transaction's semantics in SnappyData can be found in the [Using Transactions](../programming_guide/using_transactions.md) section.

 !!!
 Note:
 	If you set the isolation level to `READ_COMMITTED` or `REPEATABLE_READ`, queries on column table report an error if [autocommit](../reference/interactive_commands/autocommit.md) is set to **off** (**false**). </br>Queries on column tables are supported when isolation level is set to `READ_COMMITTED` or `REPEATABLE_READ` and autocommit is set to **true**.